corey2/college-code/CollegeCode/COSI12B/pa3A/readmepart1.txt

 HW#3

-     This folder contains the code for a class called RegularTicket, its subclasses, and a client program that demonstrates the capibilities of these classes.
+     This folder contains the code for a class called RegularTicket, its subclasses, and a client program that demonstrates the capabilities of these classes.
 The regular ticket holds its identification number and price as fields, and has methods to allow other programs to retrieve its data and one that prints the data as a string.
 Its price must be